Shree 420

 Album

 • Mukesh excused himself from this film after singing only two songs.
-This was because he had signed a contract with the producer of the film Mashuqa, that required him to not sing for any other film till it was released.
-This left Raj Kapoor very angry but helped Manna Dey's career as he was brought in as Raj Kapoor's voice.[MR4]
+This was because he had signed a contract with the producer of the film "Mashuqa" (1953) which required him to not sing for any other film till it was released.
+This left Raj Kapoor very angry but helped Manna Dey's career as he was brought in to replace Mukesh.[4][MR4]

 • Shankar - Jaikishan developed a background score theme they used in this film to compose the tune of the song "Kisi Ki Muskurahaton Pe Ho Nisar" ("Anari", 1959).
 This tune was used in the theme music for the scene in which Nadira's character appraises Raj Kapoor's character after his makeover.[2]